The Township of Guelph/Eramosa’s Integrity Commissioner is responsible for:

 - If applicable, confirm to the Member the individual’s satisfaction with the response of the Member, or, if applicable, inform the Member of the individual’s dissatisfaction with the response.

 If you are unhappy with the result of your informal complaint, you can make a formal complaint to the Integrity Commissioner.

 If you think a Member of Council or member of a local board is breaking the Code of Conduct, you can make a formal complaint.

 This Township of Guelph/Eramosa's Code of Conduct Complaint Protocol applies to complaints under the Code.

 Complete the Council Code of Conduct Formal Complaint Form, and send it to the Integrity Commissioner via email: firstname.lastname@example.org

 If you think a Council member or member of a local board is breaking the Municipal Conflict of Interest Act, you may request an inquiry.

-Use the Request for Inquiry Form and send it to the Township's Integrity Commissioner via email: email@example.com
+Complete the Statutory Declaration Form and send it to the Township's Integrity Commissioner via email: email@example.com